QingFang1208/Curvature-aware-Modeling/README.md

 ## Data Format

-*.seg :  face label array.
-The number records which part the face belongs.
+*.seg :  the parts id each triangle belongs to.